agentv/xsettlers-game-papi/README.md

 - Timer
 - MasterRegistry
 - MessageRegistry
-- Plot - a 16x16 section of the game surface (later 16^3)
+- Plot - a 16x16x16 section of the game surface

 #### Project Status

+210314 - project homed in its own Studio workspace.

 200525 - migrate content from original project (Outlanders) into this structure.
 Three of the four APIs are framed in although they are all incomplete.
-Next, we begin to
+Next, we begin to manage them in a Git repo, and add early game and admin functions.